seahorn/crab/README.md

 but it also supports other instructions such as

-- pointer arithmetic and
+- pointer arithmetic
 - array reads and writes
 - function calls and returns

+Crab has been designed to have two kind of users:

+1. Analysis/verification tools that want to compute invariants using abstract interpretation.

+2. Researchers on abstract interpretation who would like to experiment with new abstract domains and fixpoint iterators.

 # License #

-The Ikos part is distributed under NASA Open Source Agreement (NOSA) Version 1.3 or later.
-The rest of Crab needs to be licensed (TBD).
+Ikos is distributed under NASA Open Source Agreement (NOSA) Version 1.3 or later.

+Crab needs to be licensed (TBD).

 # Prerequisites #

-Crab is written in C++ and heavily uses the Boost library.
+Crab is written in C++ and uses heavily the Boost library:

 - The C++ compiler must support c++11
 - Boost and Gmp